 XII.
 Housing Disciplinary Offenses

-Students, occupants, and guests are subject to, and shall comply with, the rules and policies of the University, as well as all federal and state laws.
+Students and guests are subject to, and shall comply with, the rules and policies of the University, as well as all federal and state laws.
 Violators are subject to appropriate disciplinary action.

 The following is a non-exclusive list of offenses for which students may be subject to disciplinary action through the process set out in Section XIV.
 Students may be subject to additional disciplinary charges and sanctions through the Office of Student Care and Conduct pursuant to Policy 540 Student Conduct.
 Violations may also result in cancellation of the student’s Agreement.